8 Days in Guatemala: Tikal to El Paredon

 Iconic, historic walkways

-Guatemala Trip Highlights
+Guatemala Trip: Highlights

 Your 8-day Guatemala Itinerary

-Day 1: Arrival & The Colorful Island of Flores
+Day 1: Arrival and Flores Island

-- Two nights in Peten.
+- Two nights in Flores Island.

-Day 3: Travel to the Volcanic Lake Atitlán
+Day 3: Lake Atitlan

 - Two nights in Lake Atitlan.

-- Two nights in El Paredón or Monterrico.
+- Two nights in El Paredón.

 Day 6: Mangrove Canals and Pacific Waves

-Day 7: The Hidden Courtyards of Antigua Guatemala
+Day 7: The Courtyards of Antigua Guatemala

 - One night in Antigua Guatemala.

-Day 8: Departure from the Highlands
+Day 8: Departure from Guatemala

 map, expenses & price